GuidovdRiet/chainels-white-label-figma-plugin/README.md

 ### Option 1: Using a Pre-built Package (Recommended)

-1. **Get the plugin package**: Ask your developer for the `chainels-white-label-figma-plugin.zip` file, or download it from the [latest release](https://github.com/GuidovdRiet/chainels-white-label-figma-plugin/releases) if available.
+1. **Get the plugin package**: Download it from the [latest release](https://github.com/GuidovdRiet/chainels-white-label-figma-plugin/releases) check for the latest version and download: ` chainels-white-label-figma-plugin.zip `

 2. **Unzip the file**: Double-click the zip file to extract it.
 You'll see a folder with these files:
    - `manifest.json`